Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 Refer to your systems instructions on how to add swap space to a **Linux** installation.

-Limit the amount of compilation jobs
+Limit the number of compilation jobs
 ====================================

 With the ``--jobs`` option of **Nuitka**, it will not start many C